lukefi/cropyieldMosaics/README.md

 #### runClassifier

-Lastly, we fit the data to a classifier, in this case random forest.
+Here we fit the data to a classifier, in this case random forest.

 RUN: